AndersDeath/diary2/000-current.md

 # 21 January - Saturday - Yerevan - 114 day of immigration

 I was doing good today.
+I wrote several lines of text and published short notes in TG.